-Proposition 13, passed in California in 1978, caps the annual increase in property taxes on residential and commercial property.
-Prior to Prop 13’s passage, local jurisdictions had the power to raise property taxes, and rapid, dramatic increases by some localities resulted in some homeowners losing their residences.
-A taxpayer revolt ensued, leading to passage of Prop 13, which shifted the responsibility for property taxes to the state, and limited annual tax increases.
-Property tax increases are now limited to the lesser of the rate of inflation or 2 percent each year, based on the current property assessment.
-When a property is sold or undergoes significant new construction, it is reassessed to its current market value.
-In a state known for its high tax rates, Prop 13 has protected residential and commercial property owners from the unexpected increases that led to its passage.
+California voters approved Proposition 13 in 1978 to address arbitrary and unwarranted property tax increases on residential and commercial real estate.
+Proposition 13 established a 1 percent tax on the assessed value of all properties in the state.
+Property assessment increases are also limited to the lesser of the rate of inflation or 2 percent each year.
+When a property is sold or undergoes significant new construction, it is then reassessed to its current fair market value.
+In a state known for its high tax rates, Proposition 13 has protected both residential and commercial property owners for over 40 years.

 Senior Director for State and Local Affairs